-Community Supported Agriculture (CSA) software is designed to help farmers and CSA programs manage their operations more efficiently.
+Community Supported Agriculture (CSA) software is software designed to help farmers and CSA programs manage their operations more efficiently.
 By automating repetitive tasks like customer sign-ups, subscription management, payment processing, and delivery scheduling, CSA software saves time and reduces the risk of errors.

 Advantages of using CSA apps and software include: